codepath/android_guides/Using-DialogFragment.md

         int month = c.get(Calendar.MONTH);
         int day = c.get(Calendar.DAY_OF_MONTH);

-        // Create a new instance of TimePickerDialog and return it
-        // mActivity is the callback interface instance DatePickerDialog.OnDateSetListener listener = (DatePickerDialog.OnDateSetListener) getActivity();
+        // Activity needs to implement this interface DatePickerDialog.OnDateSetListener listener = (DatePickerDialog.OnDateSetListener) getActivity();

-        return new DatePickerDialog(getActivity(), mActivity, year, month, day);
+        // Create a new instance of TimePickerDialog and return it return new DatePickerDialog(getActivity(), listener, year, month, day);
     }
 ```